docker/extensions-sdk/docs/DISTRIBUTION.md

 ## Distribution and new releases

-Releasing a Docker Desktop extension is done with a simple `docker push` to push the extension image to Hub.
+Releasing a Docker Desktop extension is done by running `docker push` to push the extension image to Hub.

 Docker Desktop will initially include an allow-list of extensions available to users.
 The extension image Hub repository (like `mycompany/my-desktop-extension`) must be part of the Docker Desktop allow-list to be recognised as a extension.